DETAILED ACTION

 Regarding point (4), the examiner respectfully disagrees.

-Applicant’s representative argues that no part of Black's model can describe or suggest a plurality of cords, suspending its simulated uterus (being equated by the action to our claimed support structure) within its frame via a plurality of cords, or a plurality of cords are configured to allow the simulated cervix to move in response to user interaction.
+Applicant’s representative argues that “Black clearly does not describe or even suggest a cord or a plurality of cords.
+Black also does not describe or suggest suspending its simulated uterus within its frame via a plurality of cords or that the plurality of cords are configured to allow the simulated cervix to move in response to user interaction.”
+(Page 13 of Remarks).

-Regarding point (9), the examiner notes that the arguments are valid.
+Regarding point (9), the examiner respectfully disagrees.

 Regarding point (10), the examiner respectfully disagrees.